 - G2 Rating: 4.4/5

 Lumoa is designed for teams that want clear answers from customer feedback without needing an analyst to interpret the charts.
-Its standout feature: an AI engine that answers questions like "What's making customers unhappy this week?" in natural language, backed by live data.
+Its standout feature is an AI engine that answers questions like "What's making customers unhappy this week?" in natural language, backed by live feedback data.

-The platform aggregates feedback from surveys, reviews, support logs, and more, then categorizes it by topic and sentiment across 60+ languages.
-You don't see a wall of responses.
-You get themes that matter, how they're trending, and their impact on metrics like NPS or CSAT.
+The platform aggregates feedback from surveys, reviews, support logs, and more, then categorizes it by topic and customer sentiment across 60+ languages.
+You don't see a wall of incoming feedback.
+You get recurring themes that matter, how they're trending, and their impact on key metrics like NPS or CSAT.
 It also lets you assign feedback for follow-up and track case resolution.
-With near real-time updates and GPT-style querying, Lumoa turns feedback chaos into insights that anyone on your team can understand and act on.
+With near real-time updates and GPT-style querying, Lumoa turns feedback data into automated insights that anyone on your team can understand and act on, with no dedicated analyst required.

 Key Features

-- Multi-Source Feedback Aggregation: Pulls in data from surveys, reviews, support tickets, and more into a single view across languages.
+- Multi-Source Feedback Aggregation: Pulls in feedback data from surveys, reviews, support tickets, and more into a single view across 60+ languages

-- AI Categorization and Sentiment Detection: Auto-tags comments by topic and sentiment so you can instantly see which areas are performing well and which aren't.
+- AI Categorization and Sentiment Detection: Auto-tags customer comments by topic and sentiment so you instantly see which areas are performing and which aren't

-- Driver Impact Analysis: Links feedback topics to performance metrics like NPS, CSAT, or star ratings and shows how they've shifted over time.
+- Driver Impact Analysis: Links feedback topics to key metrics like NPS, CSAT, or star ratings and shows how they've shifted over time

-- Plain-Language AI Summaries: Answers open-ended questions like "What changed in Europe this month?" with digestible, AI-generated summaries and supporting verbatims.
+- Plain-Language AI Summaries: Answers questions like "What changed in Europe this month?" with automated insights and supporting verbatims

-- Feedback Assignment and Alerts: Assigns comments to owners for follow-up and notifies teams if negative sentiment spikes in a specific area.
+- Feedback Assignment and Alerts: Assigns customer responses to owners for follow-up and notifies teams if negative sentiment spikes in a specific area

 Lumoa Pros